This post may contain affiliate links. Check out our disclosure for more information.

 - Tire Check: Inspect tire condition and pressure.
 Assess wheels for signs of damage, uneven wear and tear, and inflate to the appropriate tire pressure.
 Make sure all lug nuts are tightened.

-- Smoke/CO/LP Detector Dates: Check dates and replace units if necessary.
+- Smoke/CO/LP Detector Dates: Check dates and replace smoke detectors or other units, if necessary.

 - Washing Machine Inspection: Inspect water connections and fittings.
 Ensure all connections are secure.
 Check for any leak at the fittings and underneath the unit.